-All users of the 2018-03 and prior releases, especially if using the HPC solver, are recommended to utilise the superior functionality built into the 2020-01 and 2020-10 releases.
+All users of the 2018-03 and prior releases, especially if using the HPC solver, are recommended to utilise the superior functionality built into the 2020-10-AB release.

 Note: The TUFLOW Manual has been updated to align with the 2018-03-AD build, therefore, these release notes cover changes since Build 2018-03-AD.